 To add forwarding rules for a Log or Management Server:

-If your external server and your Log or Management Server are separated by a firewall, you must configure your policy access rules to allow your forwarded data to pass through on the port and protocol selected in your log forwarding rules.
+Log and Management Server forward logs to external server.
+Thus if your external server and your Log or Management Server are separated by a firewall, you must configure your policy access rules to allow your forwarded data to pass through on the port and protocol selected in your log forwarding rules.
 Refer to your NGFW Product Guide for more information on configuring policy access rules.

 Forwarded log and audit data in CSV, XML, and ESM formats may be optionally customized to define which fields are included and in what order.
 A list of available fields for export and forwarding can be found in the Log Fields Appendix of your NGFW Product Guide, or from your SMC installation's datatype files in <install_dir>/data/fields/datatypes.
 These datatype files also determine the default field configuration used if no custom template location is defined in your server's configuration file or the template cannot be accessed.